Federal Reserve Bank of Minneapolis

 Changing perspectives on monetary policy

-One of the Federal Reserve's best known role today is conducting monetary policy, primarily through the Federal Open Market Committee (FOMC).
+One of the Federal Reserve's best known roles today is conducting monetary policy, primarily through the Federal Open Market Committee (FOMC).
 Minneapolis Fed presidents often make news as voting members of the FOMC, especially when they dissent.

 In the early days of the Federal Reserve System, there was no FOMC, and Reserve Bank presidents were less concerned about the economy outside their district.
 Open-market operations—the buying and selling of securities—were mostly a way for Reserve Banks to earn revenue; their potency in monetary policy was not recognized until the early 1920s.
 To influence their district’s economy, Reserve Banks used one of the most important tools, discount rates, the interest they charge when member banks borrow from them.